nostrocket/nostr-jsonl-tools/README.md

 - All tools are designed to handle large JSONL files efficiently
 - Each tool uses a 10MB buffer for reading files to handle large events
 - Progress reporting is provided for long-running operations
-- The content-extractor uses SQLite transactions for better performance
+- The event-radix-sorter provides an efficient sorting algorithm for very large datasets
-- Deduplication is performed using maps for O(1) lookup time
+- All tools that create temporary files (event-radix-sorter) ensure they only use disk space in the specified target directory

 ## Contributing